• Skip to main content

 • Green Chili (optional)- Green chili add a spicy kick and our family simply loves it.
 If you don't like a spicy curd, feel free to omit it.
 A simpler way to reduce heat is to add chopped green leaves in a tea strainer and leave it in curd for some time.
 This ensures that chilies are not added in the curd, though their heat is added mildly.

-• Pink Salt (Kala Namak)- Indian Raita is soulless without the addition of kala namak.
+• Black Salt (Kala Namak)- Indian Raita is soulless without the addition of kala namak.
 It adds amazing savory touch to the curd.
 If you don't have it, table salt would work too.

 • Black Pepper- The earthiness that comes from black pepper in curd is mind blowing.
 I would highly recommend not skipping it.
 The best swap can be red chili powder or flakes.